PayMaya/PayMaya-JS-SDK-v2/README.md

 ---

 #### `createWalletLink(walletLinkrequestObject)`
-This method creates wallet link that allows charging to a Paymaya account.
+This method creates a wallet link that allows charging to a PayMaya account.

 Returns `Promise<void>`